Call Recovery Ranger for help today. +1-866-256-2052 Helpline Information

 Answer: Hydrocodone is typically prescribed in the form of a pill, tablet, or liquid solution.
 It is usually taken orally, but can also be taken rectally or injected.
 It is important to follow the instructions of your doctor when taking hydrocodone, as taking too much can lead to dangerous side effects.

-Read More: What Are Drug Withdrawal Symptoms?
+Read More: Why Are Drug Names So Weird?

 What are the Side Effects of Hydrocodone?